 The Academy received federal awards for the enhancement of various education programs.
 This assistance is generally received based on applications submitted to and approved by various granting agencies.
 For federal awards, in which a claim to these grant proceeds is based on incurring eligible expenditures, revenue is recognized to the extent that eligible expenditures have been incurred.

-The Academy received revenue from Federal, State and Local sources for the following purposes: Charter School Start-up Grant, Planning Design Implementation Grant, safe schools, school improvements, instructional materials, class size reduction, technology improvement, and teacher training.
+The Academy received revenue from Federal, State and Local sources for the following purposes: Capital outlay, student lunches, safe schools, school improvements, instructional materials, class size reduction, technology improvement, teacher recognition and training.

 2. COMPONENT UNITS AND RELATED ORGANIZATIONS